 Insurance is better

 While the number of cyber incidents is generally on the increase, it is decreasing among companies with cyber insurance.
 This is not surprising: insurers are increasingly setting stricter security requirements for companies before they insure them.
-These extra requirements help make organizations more resilient.
+These extra requirements help make organisations more resilient.
 However, it also means that fewer and fewer companies are eligible for cyber insurance.
 The MDR solution from Eye Security guarantees that you can get cyber insurance.

 ROI of cyber security